tutmryan/vo-dev-api/docs/decisions/database.md

 - SQL Server
 - PostgreSQL

-Draft decision: SQL Server
+Decision: SQL Server, reasons:

-- Scalability features (elastic pool, serverless mode)
+- Scalability features we're familiar with (elastic pool, serverless mode)
-- Proven managed identity authentication integration
+- Managed identity authentication integration that we've already used / proven
 - Focus of the project on the platform being built on Microsoft technology
+- The client supports using SQL Server